jvaubourg/puppetlabs-nginxpack/README.md

 * Install and configure Nginx
 * Optionally: install and configure PHP5-FastCGI
+* Optionally: install and use PHP5-FPM instead of classical PHP5-FastCGI
 * Optionally: install PHP-MySQL connector and/or others PHP5 modules
 * Basic vhosts
 * Proxy vhosts